WWE News: Huge 6-Man Tag Match Booked For Triple H’s Ring Return With New Stable

 The official website of WWE released its Raw update and it now states that the former member of The Shield probably won’t be able to compete at the pay-per-view in April.

 “At this point, it seems unlikely that Rollins will be able to compete at this year’s WrestleMania.
-That would mean that the former WWE Champion will miss his second consecutive Show of Shows, this time thanks to Triple H’s “Destroyer.”
+That would mean that the former WWE Champion will miss his second consecutive Show of Shows, this time thanks to Triple H’s ‘Destroyer.’
 Will Rollins confirm this unfortunate news, or will he have another message entirely for The Cerebral Assassin and The Samoan Submission Specialist (Samoa Joe)?”

 All of that could really just be a clever swerve to throw off the fans, but if he can’t go, the company could come up with a storyline to have Balor take his place against Triple H. Or maybe, they are setting up Balor vs. Samoa Joe at WrestleMania 33, and that would send the fans into frenzied fits.

 No matter what, the pairing up of these three heels is very interesting and fun for fans.
-Comicbook.com even mentioned how Kevin Owens just hinted at being in a stable with “The Game” this past week on Monday Night Raw.
+Comicbook even mentioned how Kevin Owens just hinted at being in a stable with “The Game” this past week on Monday Night Raw.

 Seriously, it is hard to imagine, but Orlando hosting the first main roster match between Samoa Joe and Finn Balor?
 It may just be a dream idea, but the possibility is there.